Infineon/cysecuretools/docs/README_PSOC64.md

 $ cysecuretools -t CY8CKIT-064B0S2-4343W extract-payload --image BlinkyApp_decrypted.bin --output BlinkyApp_payload.bin
 ```
 ### Step 6
-Use the tools provided by your HSM vendor to sign the extended image with the HSM.
+Use the tools provided by your HSM vendor to sign the payload with the HSM.
 Save the signature returned by the HSM to a file.
 The format of the MCUboot signature is ASN.1 (binary decoded).
 ### Step 7
 Run the _add-signature_ command and provide the signature file created by the HSM.
-As an input image use the extended image created in the step #4.
+As an input image use the image with metadata created in the step #4.
 ```bash
 $ cysecuretools -t CY8CKIT-064B0S2-4343W add-signature --image BlinkyApp_meta.bin --output BlinkyApp_signed.bin --signature ec_signature_asn.bin
 ```